 CONTROL YOUR MESSAGING THROUGH YOUR MARKETING & COMMUNICATIONS PLANS

-First, you can create your own positive reputation from the start.
-Hold true to your values, know your product or service and positively sell yourself to establish yourself as an expert.
+Create your own positive reputation from the start.
+Hold true to your values, know your product or service, and positively sell yourself to establish yourself as an expert.
 You can do this through a variety of methods:

-· Create your own content through a website blog or social media that helps solve the problems of your customers and offer information they are seeking.
+- Create your own content through a website blog or social media that helps solve the problems of your customers and offer the information they are seeking.

 MONITOR YOUR ONLINE REVIEWS AND ENCOURAGE THEM

-· Encourage Reviews.
+- Encourage Reviews.
 According to Forbes Magazine, 90% of consumers read online reviews before doing business with someone and 84% of people trust online reviews as much as a personal recommendation.
-Bottom line: you need the positive reviews.
-Use them.
+Bottom line: you need positive reviews.

-· Track yourself!
-Google Alerts, social mention and other platforms and applications exist that can help you keep track of mentions and reviews, so you can respond where needed.
+- Track yourself!
+Google Alerts, social media mentions and other applications exist that can help you keep track of mentions and reviews, so you can respond where needed.

-We’ll talk about some of these details in our next series post about Crisis Communication.
-But, it’s important to not respond to negativity with negativity or to fully ignore the situation.
-In addition, don’t be tempted to go out and buy 5-star reviews or some software that guarantees its going to bury all negative comments out there about your business.
+It’s important to not respond to negativity with negativity or to fully ignore the situation.
+In addition, don’t be tempted to go out and buy 5-star reviews or some software that guarantees it's going to bury all negative comments out there about your business.
 Lastly, don’t threaten to take legal action unless, well, someone has done something unlawful.